 Although doctoral theses’ increasing frequency represented a valuable insight for museum visitors, there was a more complex research question to address in the project: what kind of organizational structure could be extracted from doctoral supervision?
 Embracing the idea that scientific communities should be represented by all individual members (Rodighiero 2021), it was decided to avoid any kind of quantitative analysis by focusing on doctoral students instead of their advisors.
 Representing a social network of both would have led the readers to identify the most central individuals, overshadowing everyone else.
 With the Super-Vision project, there was a general intention to give prominence to the individuality of the whole organization to present EPFL not as a hierarchical institute but as an extensive network of international scholars.

 The basic idea was revealing EPFL’s structure through a network of doctoral students arranged according to a metric of textual similarity.
 Titles, abstracts, and the first ten pages of 8,000 doctoral theses were analyzed to extract the most used terms for each publication, using the spaCy library for Python (Honnibal, Montani, Van Landeghem, Boyd 2024).
-The number of pages was limited due to the computational load of machines at disposal.
+The number of pages was limited due to the computational load of machines at our disposal.
 Successively, the algorithm TF-IDF — which stands for term frequency-inverse document frequency — identified the most relevant words for each doctoral thesis with respect to the entire corpus (Salton et al., 1975).
 Such a step is helpful to get rid of the most common terms of the corpus, which are not relevant to developing a metric of similarity.
 The resulting dataset was then processed through an algorithm of dimensionality reduction to create the mapping.
 The UMAP algorithm (McInnes, Healy, Melville 2018) can be indeed used to reduce the highly complex lexical dimensionality into two dimensions, enabling the mapping on the Cartesian plane in what is commonly known as word embedding (Berger, McDonough, Seversky 2017).

 The result of this process is visible in the figure below where the network structure is created by using Urquhart, an algorithm that draws connectivity between near nodes to avoid line overlapping (Urquhart 1980).
 The figure shows how doctoral theses/students are clearly grouped in specific areas, confirming the initial hypothesis that lexical information can reveal the overall organizational structure of the EPFL.
 A scattered structure, on the contrary, would have proved the presence of a non-uniform linguistic corpus, indicating a potential risk of inconsistency in data or methodology.

 Looking at the figure below, we can easily see where the faculties are positioned.
 Assuming a faculty numbering on two lines, respectively A, B, C, and C, D, E, we can infer some information about the general interdisciplinary structure by looking at this small multiple.
 The School of Architecture, Civil and Environmental Engineering (A) and the School of Computer and Communication Sciences (B) are characterized by a well-defined lexical structure, which confines them to specific regions of the map.
 The School of Basic Sciences (C) and the School of Engineering (D) spread horizontally, suggesting the use of a lexicon that overlaps other disciplines.
-The School of Life Sciences (E) proves to have a strong identity despite its young age, and the College of Management of Technology has not enough doctoral students to delineate a clear border.
+The School of Life Sciences € proves to have a strong identity despite its young age, and the College of Management of Technology has not enough doctoral students to delineate a clear border.

 Graphic and Interaction Design